Nick Senzel Player Props: Reds vs. Rays

 Looking to place a prop bet on Nick Senzel?
 Check out what's available at BetMGM and sign up with this link!

+- Senzel has picked up a hit in three games this year (50.0%), including one multi-hit game.

-- He hit a home run in 4.5% of his games last season (110 in all), leaving the ballpark in 1.2% of his chances at the plate.
+- He has not hit a home run in his six games this season.

+- Senzel has driven in a run in one game this season.

+- He has scored at least once four times this season (66.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.